Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: DR-JCC framework with the optimized individual violation rates

 Given the solar power correlation between two buses $a, b$ at time $t$ denoted as $\gamma_{a, b, t}$, the mean vector $\mu_{pv}$ and covariance matrix $ \Sigma_{pv}$ of forecast errors in the network are,

-Depending on the trust on the computed moments, one can build the ambiguity set and recast the CC model into either the SOCP or SDP formulation.
-The former considers no estimation errors, while the latter quantifies errors using the confidence level and incorporates the relevant parameters.
-The detailed demonstration can be consulted in \cite{Delage2010a}.
+Depending on the certainty of the computed moments, one can build the ambiguity set and recast the CC model into either the SOCP or SDP formulation.
+The former considers no estimation errors for the computed moments, while the latter considers the confidence level of the moment estimation.
+A detailed demonstration can be consulted in \cite{Delage2010a}.
 In this paper, we prepare a sufficient number of samples and adopt the SOCP formulation assuming the computed moments are exactly true moments of unknown distributions.
 We construct three ambiguity sets as $\mathcal D^1_{\zeta}$, $\mathcal D^2_{\zeta} $ and $\mathcal D^3_{\zeta}$.
 We drop indexes $t, pv$ for conciseness.

 \textbf{Ambiguity set 1}: (Unimodal, centred at the mean and mode zero.)

 \DeclarePairedDelimiter\set{\{}{\}} \numberset[1]{\mathbf{#1}} \Real{\numberset{R}}

 where $\mathcal P^{\alpha}$ denotes all unimodal distributions on $\mathbb R^{n}$, and $\mathcal M[\zeta]$ is the mode of distributions.